CodreanuDan/TinkerCAD_H_Bridge/README.md

 - **Speed Adjustment**: Fine-tune the motor speed using the potentiometer.
 - **Visual Feedback**: LEDs provide immediate visual feedback on the motor's rotation direction and speed.

-## 📘 Why Use an H-Bridge?
-An H-Bridge circuit is a simple yet powerful solution for controlling DC motors.
-It allows for both direction and speed control by selectively switching the transistors on and off.
-This is particularly useful in robotics, automotive systems, and other applications where precise motor control is needed.

-Feel free to tinker with the circuit in TinkerCAD and experiment with different configurations to better understand the principles of an H-Bridge!

----

-Happy building! 😊